lrazvi/GitTutorial/Git Tutorial.md

 `$ git branch -d branchname`

 __Merging__
+Git merging combines sequences of commits into one unified history of commits.

 To merge two branches, you have to check and switch to which branch you want to merge into and run the following command Ex: if you want to merge newbranch into the master branch
 ```
 $ git checkout master